zhijiexia98/Chat-Bot-Application/RD.md

 User documentation will be provided in the form of an FAQ and a Getting Started guide within the application.

 ## 3. System Features
+Our chatbot application boasts a range of features designed to enhance user interaction and experience:

+Intuitive Chat Interaction:

+Seamlessly engage in conversations with our chatbot, facilitating a natural and user-friendly experience.
+Theme Customization:

+Personalize the visual aesthetics with the option to switch between a Dark Theme and a Light Theme, catering to diverse user preferences.
+Conversation History Management:

+Empower users with the ability to clear their conversation history, providing a clean slate for future interactions.
+Message Sending Capability:

+Enable users to actively participate by sending messages, fostering a dynamic and interactive environment.
+Efficient Information Confirmation:

+Implement a responsive confirmation mechanism, exemplified by a thoughtful "let me think :)" response, assuring users that their information has been received.
+Real-time Answers via ChatGPT API:

+Leverage the ChatGPT API to deliver timely and accurate responses, enhancing the chatbot's capabilities and providing users with valuable information.
+These system features collectively contribute to a robust and user-centric platform, ensuring a versatile and enjoyable chatbot experience.

 ### 3.1 User Authentication